This story was originally published and last updated .

 Unfortunately, I haven't quite noticed a difference in my YouTube Music recommendations and mixes following the migration.
 That might be because I've been using the new service for quite a while before kicking off the library copy tool, but if you're in my situation, that's something you should keep in mind.
 I've also lost a few album artworks in the process and found some duplicate albums in my uploaded music, but the latter had been an issue long before the migration, so I don't think the tool is the sole culprit here.

 I've also noticed that a few albums aren't available for streaming on YouTube Music, like most of German punk band Kraftklub's library, which you could listen to on Google Play Music just fine.
 It's a weird situation, but since YouTube is technically a subsidiary, its licensing deals differ from its parent company.
 There is some random wrong information, too — for example, YouTube Music says Oomph's 1999 album Plastik was released last year for some reason.
-These cases are rare, though, and most of the transition was really smooth for me.
+These cases are rare, though, and most of the transition was smooth for me.

 I also haven't found an option to edit metadata in YouTube Music yet.
 If you've got a mistitled track, you'll probably have to re-upload it with the correct metadata, which is less than convenient.
-Hopefully, Google adds this functionality before it shuts down GPM altogether.

 Check out our detailed guide on how to transfer your library.